wp-plugins/memberfindme/readme.txt

 = 1.8.3 =
 * Fix for page titles on themes that do not provide correct number of parameters
 * Adds support for directories by folder

+= 2.0 =
+* Adds support for Member Sign in and redirect to page
+* Adds forms, shopping cart and donations feature